Killjoy99/kivymd-lazy-loading-template/README.md

 ## 🔙 `Special Back Functionality`

-The back method in this template adds a two-second delay before exiting the application if there are no other screens to navigate back to.
+The back method in this template adds a two-second delay before exiting the application if there are no other screens to navigate back to and the back button has been pressed twice (`Non android uses escape`).
 This simulates the double-click behavior commonly found on Android devices for exiting apps, enhancing the user experience by preventing accidental exits.

 ## 📸 `Screenshots`